FinancialEngineerLab/currency-trading-sim/README.md

 * Make utility

 ### Compile
-To run these examples, we will need a terminal and make utility.
+To run the simulation, we will need a terminal and make utility.
 Contents are in a file called Makefile, and in that directory, run the command make.The executable file will be placed in the build folder and will read .csv file, which is also there.